chunweiz/CCUX/doc/module.md

 > where
 >
 > `module identifier` is a unique keyword that identifies the module such as billing, campaign or dashboard.
-The format requirement for a module identifier is `[a-z]+.
->> Please make sure that you are using a unique module identifier for your module by cross checking it against [existing modules](../README.md#markdown-header-module).
+The format requirement for a module identifier is `[a-z]+`.
+Please make sure that you are using a unique module identifier for your module by cross checking it against [existing modules](../README.md#markdown-header-module).

 Below are some examples of valid module UI5 namespace: